Azure/Spark-Operationalization-On-Azure/README.md

 * Otherwise, open the azureml folder, click the checkbox to select the notebook and then click **Shutdown**.

 To run the real-time scenario, open the realtimewebservices.ipynb notebook and follow the provided instructions to train, save, and deploy a model as a real-time web service.
 The notebook contains instructions for deploying to the DSVM and for deployment to a production environment using ACS.

+To run the batch scenario on the DSVM, open the FoodInspections.ipynb notebook and follow the provided instructions to train, save, and deploy a model as a local web service.

+To deploy a batch web service to an HDInsight cluster, see [Deploying a Batch web service on an HDInsight Cluster](batch-hdinsight.md).